NigelL/devenLan/README.md

 Name | Role
 --- | ---
 Nigel | Generate playing field
-James | Fix bug of bullets not despawning
+James | Create spawning of items

 Improvements
 - Soft code the size of the grid